top of page

 From 1997, Fernandes dropped all the original tremolo bridges they had produced previously and adopted a Fernandes-branded Gotoh GE1996T for many of their guitars.
 In the Fernandes naming convention, the new Gotoh was designated "FRT-10."
 It had "FERNANDES" on the base plate and "Licensed Under Floyd Rose Patents" on the tail.
 They also continued to use the Takeuchi TRS-PRO ("FRT5-PRO.")

-From 1999 choices Fernandes guitars were made with either the Gotoh GE1996T ("FRT-10"), the Takeuchi TRS-PRO (FRT5-PRO") or the cheaper GE1996T made in Taiwan by Ping Well (named "FRT-11.")
-The Ping Well unit is different from the Gotoh in saddle shape and the Ping Well says "FERNANDES Guitars" on the base.
-Here is an example of a lefty Fernandes FGZ-550S with FRT-11 tremolo.
+From 1999, Fernandes guitars were made with either the FRT-10 (Gotoh GE1996T), the FRT5-PRO (Takeuchi TRS-PRO), or the GE1996T clone made in Taiwan by Ping Well, designated FRT-11.
+The Ping Well unit is different from the Gotoh in saddle shape and says "FERNANDES Guitars" on the base whereas the Gotoh version just says "FERNANDES."
+An example of the Gotoh-made FRT-10 is this 2002 left handed Fernandes Revolver Pro.
+An example of the Ping Well FRT-11 is this left-handed Fernandes FGZ-550S.

 The Takeuchi was dropped in the 2000s but the Gotoh and the Ping Well were used through to the 2010s.